DavidAnson/markdownlint/doc/Rules.md

 This is a file with a top level heading
 ```

-The `level` parameter can be used to change the top level (ex: to h2) in cases
+Note: The `level` parameter can be used to change the top level (ex: to h2) in cases
 where an h1 is added externally.

-If front matter is present and contains a [YAML](https://en.wikipedia.org/wiki/YAML)
+If [YAML](https://en.wikipedia.org/wiki/YAML) front matter is present and contains a
 `title` property (commonly used with blog posts), this rule will not report a
 violation.
 To use a different property name in front matter, specify the text
 of a regular expression via the `front_matter_title` parameter.
 To disable the